syncfusion-content/winui-docs/winui/localization.md

 ## Changing application culture

 The application culture can be changed by assigning the `CultureInfo.CurrentUICulture` to the desired language in the constructor of the main page.
-Localization can be done while changing the application culture by creating a.resw file.
+Localization can be done while changing the application culture by creating a .resw file.

 {% tabs %}